rkitover/vimpager/README.md

     alias less=$PAGER
     alias zless=$PAGER

+Or on Ubuntu where you need to 'sudo make install' it will install to /usr/local/bin

+    export PAGER=/usr/local/bin/vimpager
+    alias less=$PAGER
+    alias zless=$PAGER

 To use a different vimrc with vimpager, put your settings into a ~/.vimpagerrc or ~/.vim/vimpagerrc or a file pointed to by the VIMPAGER_RC environment variable.